 Fugro has contracted Periplus Archeomare B.V. to conduct an archaeological assessment of geophysical route and site survey data.
-The survey data have been collected in the course of a proposed well site development in the A15 Block and the installation of an umbilical.
+The survey data have been collected in the course of a proposed well site development in the B10 block and the installation of an umbilical and one pipeline.

-The assessment of geophysical survey data has proven that a shipwreck known from database sources (NCN2487) indeed has been found exposed at the seabed with side scan sonar and multibeam.
-The wreck is considered to be of potential archaeological value.
-Apart from the known shipwreck found, five other contacts were reported with side scan sonar.
-None of these contacts is considered to be of archaeological interest.
+The assessment of geophysical survey data has proven that six contacts were encountered with side scan sonar.
+None of these contacts are considered to be of archaeological interest.